 To the rear, the garden wraps around from the timber gates in L shape to the back of the garage.
 Separated into useful areas, the garden space has a gravelled side access leading to a stone laid outdoor sitting and eating space.
 The remainder of the garden is laid to lawn for low maintenance with space for garden play equipment.
 Positioned in the corner is the garden shed on a fixed base.
 The rear boundary is a mature hedge, bordering onto a protected orchard which provides beautiful ever changing seasonal views and creates an open, rural feeling to this secluded garden.

-Already a good-sized property, this detached home was granted planning permission in 2019 for a single storey extension which would create additional ground floor accommodation
+Already a good-sized property, plans are available for a single storey extension under permitted development, creating additional ground floor accommodation